mahesh-bora/Flying-Object-Detection/README.md

-# Object Detection w/ YOLO Models
+# Flying Object Detection w/ YOLO Models
 This as an implementation of **Ultralytics YOLO** for object detection.
 ## Introduction
 **YOLO** is _state of the art_ model for computer vision tasks from **[Ultralytics](https://www.ultralytics.com)**.
 In this project, We have implemented it for _flying object detection_ task.